benjamincrozat/legacy-blog/README.md

 - **I don't care about code coverage and static analysis**, so you won't find that here.
 - **This is pure and plain Laravel.** If you know the framework, you can find your way around the codebase.
 - **The tests are organized just like the source code.** Most of the time, it makes it easier to know what is tested and what is not.
 - **My commit history is garbage.** I'm sorry and I know it's wrong.
-But when you are working alone of a project, it's hard to maintain discipline for such things.
+But when you are working alone on a project, it's hard to maintain discipline for such things.

 ## Requirements